01-edu/public/subjects/java/checkpoints/digitlen/README.md

 ### Instructions

-In a file named `Digitlen.java` write a function `digitlen` that returns the length of the number passed as a parameter.
+In a file named `Digitlen.java` write a function `digitlen` that returns the count of digits in the number passed as a parameter.

 ### Expected Functions